stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 ## The Irony

 The current shader parser was made for the specific use case of mixin abstract trees.
-Modifying the code would be a huge endeavor as would have to dive into what's existing and try my best to understand what i can change without breaking anything, worse than that, the parser was written with Irony, a very good C# library to help anyone parse things in an LALR fashion, but with a lacking documentation and, in my personal opinion, has an "easy to write hard to read" kind of API.
+Modifying the code would be a huge endeavor as I would have to dive into what's existing and try my best to understand what i can change without breaking anything, worse than that, the parser was written with Irony, a very good C# library to help anyone parse things in an LALR fashion, but with a lacking documentation and, in my personal opinion, has an "easy to write, hard to read" kind of API.

 I started working on updating the abstract syntax tree types as well as the parser, it was becoming painful by the minute, and then... the most intrusive thought a dev can have just creeped in my mind...
 AGAIN!!!

-But that's for another blog post, so much happened since last year and this blog pose is getting long. 😀
+But that's for another blog post, so much happened since last year and this blog post is getting long. 😀

 ## Conclusions

 Writing this SPIR-V library was very fun, I've learned a lot about SPIR-V and some of the possible use cases for it in the context of Stride.
 As you might have imagined, this was the easy part of this shader system rewrite.
-In the next installement we'll see the little adventure I went through to make the most of our shader system!
+In the next installment we'll see the little adventure I went through to make the most of our shader system!

-NB : The code should be available in the [SDSL repository of Stride](https://github.com/stride3D/SDSL).
-Hopefully it'll be merged in the stride repository itself in the future!
+NB: The code should be available in the [SDSL repository of Stride](https://github.com/stride3D/SDSL).
+Hopefully it'll be merged in the Stride repository itself in the future!